 The impact of the rapid, continuing changes in the media landscape are not simple matters which is why the annual JERAA conference is so necessary, for scholars, practitioners and postgraduate students.
 JERAA continues to represent the interests of its members and, we hope, the wider community, diligently, even vigorously, as you may have seen in our submission to and presence at the Senate Inquiry into the Future of Public Interest Journalism this year.
 So, please, sign up and come along to our annual conference, being hosted in 2017 by the University of Newcastle.

 The Second Coming of Journalism?
 Rebirth, resurrection, renewal, resistance, resurgence.

-In a spirit of optimism, we would like to invite papers that explore, analyse and contest the idea of a resurging journalism and how that idea fits into the following themes:
+In a spirit of optimism, the conference theme explores, analyses and contests the idea of a resurging journalism and how that idea fits into the following themes: